AMD Radeon RX 9060

 • Both products support ray tracing.

-• Both products do not have any mini DisplayPort outputs.
+• Both products include 2 DisplayPort outputs and no DVI or mini DisplayPort outputs.

 Main Differences